code-rhapsodie/docker/README.md

 $ travis encrypt GITHUB_PASSWORD=XXXX --add env.global
 ```

+## Contribute

+Documentation: when modifying the documention please add `[ci skip]` in the commit message.

 ## Todo

 - make it possible to reuse one of the existing built image during the same build